-This frame is deprecated and will not be included in release 2.x.
+This frame has been removed as of release 2.0.0.
 Please see the old docs.

 • exp-lookit-images-audio, which should be able to do everything this frame can, but more reliably and with more options!
+(Update guide)

 5.8 exp-lookit-geometry-alternation